indianscout/etejquery/readme.txt

 		data: 		null			The data you want to pass into ETE template engine.
 If data is null, ETE will compile and cache the template but not execute the template function.

 		debug: 		null			If a debug handler is specefied (is not null) the custom debug handler will be executed before and after each sequence/step (see examples for further details).
-The debug function always receives an object of the following structure: { majorSequenceNo: 1, minorSequenceNo: 1, message: 'Internal template ID is:', data: templateId }
+The debug function always receives a log object of the following structure: { majorSequenceNo: 1, minorSequenceNo: 1, message: 'Internal template ID is:', data: templateId }
-									Handler-interface: 	function(templateId, options, templateFunction){ ... }
+									Handler-interface: 	function(logObject){ ... }
 									Returns by default: nothing

 		hash:		See source...
 Creates a hash from the specified selector or template name.